top of page

 Good for a single search team

-Know where diver/object (medium sized) was last seen
+Know where the diver/object (medium-sized) was last seen

 Good to moderate visibility